Segilmez06/pyshell/README.md

 # pyshell
-Simple Python interpreter runs on browser using XTerm.js and Pyodide
+PYShell is a simple Python interpreter runs on browser via WebAssembly.
+Uses XTerm.js for frontend and Pyodide for runtime.